 Read our June 2020 employee-owned company statement on Black Lives Matter.

-Our first step has been to create a Black Lives Matter Working Group, tasked with helping the company identify and move forward with specific long-term commitments:
+Our first step on a long journey was to create a Black Lives Matter Working Group internal to Community IT, tasked with helping the company identify and move forward with specific long-term commitments:

 Ending police violence against Black people

 We periodically post Black Lives Matter progress report updates here on the aspirations Community IT Innovators is committed to, and the outcomes of the changes we have taken and are taking.

 - Working with DEI consultants, review of our policies and procedures.

 - Align our policies with our goals of racial equity.